Renaissance fair: Characteristics

-Historical Time Periods
+Historical time periods

 Most Renaissance fairs are arranged to represent an imagined English village during the reign of Elizabeth I, often thought of as the height of the English Renaissance.

 Within a modern Renaissance festival, there are stages or performance areas set up for scheduled shows, such as plays in Shakespearean or commedia dell'arte traditions, as well as anachronistic audience participation in comedy routines.
 Other performances include dancers, magicians, musicians, jugglers, and singers.
 Between the stages, the streets ('lanes') are lined with stores ('shoppes') and stalls where independent vendors sell themed handcrafts, clothing, books, and artwork.

 Food

 Renaissance fairs typically feature a wide variety of foods inspired by both medieval cuisine and typical American fair foods like corn dogs.
 Some foods, like turkey legs, steak on a stick, and bread bowls have become iconic of Renaissance festivals.
 Beer, mead, and wine are also common.

-Activities and Performances
+Activities and performances

 Games include typical fair events, such as archery, axe-throwing, and dunk tanks.
 Rides are typically not machine-powered; various animal rides and human-powered swings are common, as are live animal displays and falconry exhibitions.
 Larger Renaissance fairs often include a joust as a main attraction.
 PETA and Born Free USA have protested the use of elephants and camels at the Maryland Renaissance Festival and Arizona Renaissance Festival.

 In addition to staged performances, a major attraction of Renaissance fairs are professional and amateur crowds of actors who play historical figures, roaming the fairgrounds and interacting with visitors.
 Some allow visitors to bring peace-bonded weapons, while others only allow fair employees to wear them.
 The Renaissance fair subculture's word for costumed guests is 'playtrons,' a portmanteau of the words player and patron.
 This adds enjoyment to guests' experience by 'getting into the act' as Renaissance Lords and Ladies, peasants, pirates, belly dancers, or fantasy characters.
 However, many Renaissance fairs discourage interaction between the official cast and so-called 'playtrons.'

 Most fairs have an end-of-the-day ritual parade, dance, or concert where all employees gather and bid farewell to the patrons.

 Renaissance fairs are staged around the world at different times of the year.
 Fair vendors, actors, and crew often work by going from event to event as one fair ends and another begins.